MichaelCurrin/learn-to-code/intro_to_coding.md

 		- "Ruby on Rails" - this common approach means using the popular _Rails_ framework to build the backend database and server logic and also the frontend.
 	- [PHP](/Scripting languages/Python)
 		- PHP is the last part of the "LAMP stack" of Linux, Apache, MySQL and PHP.
-		- PHP is often use
+		- PHP is often used with this flow:
+			1. A request comes in o .
+			2. Get data from the database.
+			3. Read an HTML template for page to return.
+			4. Insert the data into the template.
+			5. Return the page as finished HTML.
 		- Wordpress is an open-source library available for building a blog, which you can host somewhere or on the Wordpress website itself.
 		- Moodle is similar to Wordpress.